 The speakers and their topics:

-Robert Sandhaus, MD, PhD, clinical director of the Alpha-1 Foundation and medical director of AlphaNet, “The Past, Present and Future of Alpha-1.”
+- Robert Sandhaus, MD, PhD, clinical director of the Alpha-1 Foundation and medical director of AlphaNet, “The Past, Present and Future of Alpha-1.”
+Watch video of Sandhaus’ presentation, with an introduction from Flotte, here.

-Ronald Crystal, MD, “Therapy for Alpha-1 Antitrypsin Deficiency with Protein or Gene.”
+- Ronald Crystal, MD, “Therapy for Alpha-1 Antitrypsin Deficiency with Protein or Gene.”
+Watch his presentation, and presentation of the Eriksson award, here.

-Darrell Kotton, MD, of Boston University School of Medicine, “Next Generation Regeneration: In Pursuit of Stem Cell Therapies for Alphas.”
+- Darrell Kotton, MD, of Boston University School of Medicine, “Next Generation Regeneration: In Pursuit of Stem Cell Therapies for Alphas.”
+Watch his presentation here.

-Christian Mueller, PhD, UMass Medical School, “The Good, the Bad and the Augmentation of Alpha-1 Antitrypsin.”
+- Christian Mueller, PhD, UMass Medical School, “The Good, the Bad and the Augmentation of Alpha-1 Antitrypsin.”
+Watch his presentation here.

-And Dr. Flotte, “Clinical Gene Therapy Trials for Alpha-1.”
+- And Flotte, “Clinical Gene Therapy Trials for Alpha-1.”
+Watch his presentation here.

 The event was held at the University of Massachusetts Medical School’s new Albert Sherman Center, where visitors also got a chance to tour the new research lab being used by Flotte, Mueller, and other UMass researchers.